theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Increased Vehicle Acceleration and top speed
 ~ Vehicle trunk size is 18
 ~ Enclaves no longer disband when recruiting one of their members (Non-Arc Legacy)
 ~ Bloater Gland Harvest is enabled after completing "A Cure for All Seasons"

+# CUSTOM TRAITS
+**Short Change Hero**
+//////////////////////////
+This ain't no place for no Hero.
+This ain't no place for no better man.

+*All Core Skills are at 6 Stars*
+*Unlocks Heroism and Warfighting specializaton*
+*-3 Morale to everyone*
+*-50% Standing Gain*
+*Hero Bonus: +1 Ammo Everyday*
+//////////////////////////

 # EMBEDDED MODS INFO